Which place is cheaper, Seoul or Athens?

 Both Seoul and Athens during the summer are popular places to visit.
 Many travelers come to Athens for the city activities and the family-friendly experiences.
 Furthermore, many visitors come to Seoul in the summer for the city activities, the music scene, and the family-friendly experiences.

 In July, Athens is generally around the same temperature as Seoul.
-Temperatures in Athens average around 27°C (81°F), and Seoul stays around 26°C (78°F).
+Daily temperatures in Athens average around 27°C (81°F), and Seoul fluctuates around 26°C (78°F).

 It's quite sunny in Athens.
 In the summer, Athens often gets more sunshine than Seoul.
 Athens gets 357 hours of sunny skies this time of year, while Seoul receives 121 hours of full sun.

 Seoul gets a good bit of rain this time of year.
 Athens usually gets less rain in July than Seoul.
 Athens gets 6 mm (0.2 in) of rain, while Seoul receives 369 mm (14.5 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Athens and Seoul.
 Many visitors come to Athens in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, most visitors come to Seoul for the city's sights and attractions, the shopping scene, and the music scene during these months.

 Athens is a little warmer than Seoul in the autumn.
 The daily temperature in Athens averages around 19°C (67°F) in October, and Seoul fluctuates around 15°C (59°F).